-When the profiling has been completed, we will curate our newly created biospecimen databases 1.
-MS1-Precursor isolation in the quadrupole to identify protein 'targets' that are both unique and specific to the individual strains.
+• Targeted Phase - When the profiling has been completed, we will curate our newly created biospecimen databases to identify protein 'targets' that are both unique and specific to the individual strains.
 We will develop a Parallel Reaction Monitoring (PRM) protocol that can identify these targets in complex mixtures using LCMS.
 This PRM method will be thoroughly tested in the research lab to ensure its effectiveness.
 During PRM, only selected unique and specific peptides will be monitored, increasing specificity and sensitivity.
 In addition to detection, quantitation can be performed as well.
-Peptides are "filtered" at the MS1 stage, and those targets are fragmented into transitions the peptide sequence.
+Peptides are "filtered" at the MS1 stage, and those targets are fragmented into transitions specific to the peptide sequence.
 Those transitions are measured in the Orbitrap.
 Subsequent analysis reveals both identity and quantity of the relevant peptides.
+(Figure 2)